rkwai/wandering/README.md

 ## Acknowledgments

-- Three.js team for their amazing 3D library
+- Three.js community for their excellent documentation and examples
-- simplex-noise for the procedural generation algorithms
+- Contributors to the SimplexNoise implementation
+- All testers who provided valuable feedback